- of the rural population lives below the poverty line

 - of children under 1 suffer from anaemia

-In recent years Ecuador has exhibited GDP growth, which has resulted in declining poverty levels and enabled increased investments in social policies, infrastructure, health and education.
+In recent years Ecuador has seen a growth in its GDP, resulting in declining poverty levels and increased investments in social policies, infrastructure, health and education.
 However, the current economic slowdown, driven by declining oil prices and other factors, may undermine this positive trend.

 Ecuador is also highly prone to natural disasters, resulting in loss of life, livelihoods and infrastructure.
 In April 2016, a devastating earthquake struck the northern coast, and reconstruction costs were estimated at nearly 3 percent of the GDP.

 Vulnerability to natural disasters, soil erosion, environmental degradation and climate change threaten the sustainability of food systems.
-For these reasons, strengthening preparedness and response mechanisms, as well as enhancing the resilience of communities and individuals to adverse events is an area of growing interest for the World Food Programmee (WFP) and the Government.
+For these reasons, strengthening preparedness and response mechanisms, as well as enhancing the resilience of communities and individuals to adverse events, is an area of growing interest for the World Food Programme (WFP) and the Government.